Linx-ESP/Simracing-thoughts-and-docs/Hardware/Simagic.md

  6. CAN (-FD?)
  7. USB

 Pins 1 to 3 are 5v and GND, but idk which is which.
+1 and 3 are not shorted, so probably 5V, GND and unused.
-Aliexpress QR usually only have this.
+Aliexpress/3rd party QRs usually only have 5V and GND.
 One with full USB would be lovely for DIY.

 If you have a Simagic NEO wheel you can tape pin 5 and 6 to force USB through the passthrough, and 4,5,6,7 to force wireless (as it was in the non-EVO).
 Why did they put CAN in there?